-If you have an interest in real ale and have been to Manchester before, odds are you’ve either already been here or been given a glowing review of this mecca of craft beer and cask ale.
-Port Street Beer House’s owners are also behind the region’s favourite beer festival, Victoria Baths’ Indy Man Beer Con which takes place each October.
+When it first flung open its doors in 2011, Port Street was welcomed by a handful of beer geeks and a few raised eyebrows.
+Now, it’s always packed and has proven itself well ahead of the craft beer trend.
+If you have an interest in real ale and have been to Manchester before, odds are you’ve already been here.
+If not, get going.
+It’s the ultimate haven for beer appreciators.
+Port Street’s owners are also behind the region’s favourite beer festival, Victoria Baths’ Indy Man Beer Con, which takes place each October.

 The 20-minute bus journey to Levenshulme is worth it for Isca alone.
 This wine bar sure is small but it has a mighty selection of bottles, all hand-picked by co-founder and Where The Light Gets In sommelier, Caroline Dubois.
 Expect rare, funky and fascinating vino served with insight into its backstory.